 Just remember, your business needs to be licensed/registered within your city/town/state as it WILL be verified by Google.

 Note: Each city/town/ state may have different protocols for licensing and or registering your business.
-If you are unsure as to what is required in your area, contacting your local Small Business Administration is a good place to start.
+If you are unsure what is required in your area, your local Small Business Administration is a good place to start.
 Bottom-line, Google needs to be able to verify that your business is legit.

 Once you are verified and get the green light from Google, you will be able to manage your business information via a dashboard.
 You can make changes as necessary as well as keep all your business info up-to-date.